stefanocampanella/MHPC-project/docs/method/tools.md

 The panorama of existing Python libraries for derivative-free optimization is varied, as different libraries account for different needs.
 However, the vast majority of these libraries are designed for hyperparameters optimization of machine learning models.
 Hyperparameters optimization in machine learning is a vast topic, which is difficult to summarize in a few words.
 Still, the main idea is to find the optimal values of the parameters that control the learning process.
 For different reasons, derivative-based algorithms, such as gradient descent or BFGS, are usually not suited for searching the optimal values of model hyperparameters (for example, because there is a mixture of continuous and discrete parameters).
 An interesting class of algorithms is the early stopping one, especially when model training is computationally expensive.
 Indeed, the application of early stopping algorithms to the calibration of earth-system and environmental models might be a good research topic.

 In general, derivative-free optimization libraries consist of two pieces:

-    1.one to model the search space, and
+1. one to model the search space, and
 2. one to select the algorithm and perform the optimization.

 Also, these libraries typically assume that the interface with the objective function is a callable object.

 Nevergrad is a Python library for derivative-free optimization not explicitly targeted at hyperparameter optimization and focusing on evolutionary algorithms.
 It can handle continuous and discrete parameters, and Python containers, such as tuples, lists (arrays) and dictionaries.
 It has a wide range of preconfigured optimization algorithms, and it offers both a high level `minimize` function and a lower level ask-tell interface.
 Notice, that the `minimize` function is able to evaluate the objective function in parallel using the `concurrent.futures.Executor` interface.